1UXDev/notebook/react/dataFetch.md

 // --- in _app.js ---
-// as placeholder for whatever page is rendered, if you add an element (e.g. Nav or H1), that will appear on every page import {SWRconfig} from "swr"
+// as placeholder for whatever page is rendered, if you add an element (e.g. Nav or H1), that will appear on every page
+// so we can also --use-- the data in every page import {SWRconfig} from "swr"

 // add fetcher function